-Taking your dog on walks and adventures in the countryside is a great way for you both to get physically active and bond together, but for those walking in the countryside this summer, there are some good practice rules that help all dog owners to respect, protect and enjoy the countryside.
+Taking your dog on walks and adventures in the countryside is a great way for you both to get physically active and bond together.
+Still, for those walking in the countryside this summer, some good practice rules help all dog owners respect, protect and enjoy the countryside.
+See the countryside code.

-When you’re out walking in the countryside, there are local signs that are there to inform people and act as a guide and special dog rules can apply in particular situations.
+When you’re out walking in the countryside, there are local signs to inform people and act as a guide, and special dog rules can apply in particular situations.
 There can be restrictions on certain areas, bylaws and control orders, which must be followed.
 This is for the safety of you, your pet, farm animals and wildlife.
-The access rights to open countryside and registered common land, also known as open access land require dogs to be kept on a short lead between the 1st of March and the 31st of July.
+The access rights to open countryside and registered common land, also known as open access land, require dogs to be kept on a short lead between the 1st of March and the 31st of July.
 This is to protect nesting birds and farm animals.

 When to use a lead